-Rice is a dominant member of Persian tables either served as “Polo” which is a combination of rice with various vegetables and meat, or as a complementary next to one of the many famous Iranian stews.
-The cooking is quite easy however; the cultivation is a delicate and sensitive process.
+Rice is a dominant member of Persian tables either served as “Polo” which is a combination of rice with various vegetables and meat or as a complimentary next to one of the many famous Iranian stews.
+The cooking is quite easy, however; the cultivation is a delicate and sensitive process.
 This lovely process is called “Shali-Kari” in Persian, Shalizar is the paddy field and Shalikar is the one whose occupation is working in rice Shalizar.

-The “Shaltook”s are then put into the salt water dilution and perfectly stirred until the lighter and heavier seeds are separated with heavier ones sinking to the bottom.
-The heavier the seeds are the better they are for seedling.
+The “Shaltook”s are then put into the saltwater dilution and perfectly stirred until the lighter and heavier seeds are separated with heavier ones sinking to the bottom.
+The heavier the seeds are the better they are for the seedling.

-Healthy seeds are collected from the water, rinsed with pure water and washing away any trace of salt on the seeds.
-They are then poured into gunnysacks until semi full, as the seeds will swell and increase in size.
+Healthy seeds are collected from the water, rinsed with pure water and washed away any trace of salt on the seeds.
+They are then poured into gunnysacks until semi-full, as the seeds will swell and increase in size.
 Gunnysacks are then sunk into a water pool and they’ll let it sit for 2-3 days depending on the temperature.
 Seeds absorb more water which is why they keep adding water to the pool until it’s time for the gunny sacks to come out.

-In Gilan province the rice field is furrowed twice before the cultivation season, once during autumn or late winter and once in spring.
-Some areas utilize ploughshares for furrowing their fields because this good old buddy is quite experienced and dates back to even before the Christ.
+In Gilan province, the rice field is furrowed twice before the cultivation season, once during autumn or late winter and once in spring.
+Some areas utilize ploughshares for furrowing their fields because this good old buddy is quite experienced and dates back to even before Christ.

-As you see this long and delicate process requires lots of nurturing and care which is why we have a habit of not leaving not a tiny bit of rice left in our plate.
+As you see this long and delicate process requires lots of nurturing and care which is why we have a habit of not leaving a tiny bit of rice left on our plates.